 The letters were faithfully answered and returned with each corrected set of work.
 In an article on primary education by correspondence, the inaugural director of the Australian Council for Educational Research (ACER), Kenneth Cunningham, observed that

-perhaps the most essential aspect of correspondence schools was in the friendly personal relationships set up between teachers, pupils and parents.’
-It was ‘not at all uncommon for the teachers to be invited to spend their holidays at the homes of their rural pupils, and for these invitations to be accepted.
+perhaps the most essential aspect of correspondence schools was in the friendly personal relationships set up between teachers, pupils and parents. … not at all uncommon for the teachers to be invited to spend their holidays at the homes of their rural pupils, and for these invitations to be accepted.
 (Cunningham, 1931, p.51)

 An important adjunct to printed lessons was introduced in 1953 when short-wave wireless broadcasts made it possible for some pupils to hear their teachers’ voices.

-Following the announcement of World War in 1939, the CSV enrolled children under an ‘Internee’ category including those interned at Tatura in rural Victoria.
+Following the declaration of war in 1939, the CSV enrolled children under an ‘Internee’ category including those interned at Tatura in rural Victoria.
 The Secondary section expanded to enrol (mostly for the Leaving Certificate) Armed Services and Police Force personnel.
 In 1943, enrolment for correspondence school tuition became compulsory for all school age children unable to attend mainstream schools due to remoteness or disability.

 In the same year, all phases of correspondence tuition were centralized at the CSV when the Infant Teachers’ Certificate (ITC) section, previously housed at Melbourne Teachers’ College, relocated to the Napier Street site.
 Two years later, in 1945, enrolments within the secondary section were further increased when correspondence school lessons were extended to Matriculation.